Creativity is a wild mind and a disciplined eye, says Dorothy Parker. Add a personal meaning, and you have art.

 Influences: Pierre Bonnard, Jean-Edouard Vuillard, Fairfield Porter, Richard Diebenkorn, Ben Aronson.

 Rather than examine an existing world, my watercolors inhabit an imaginary place.
 The figures and flowers are idealized and the work is more graphic, flat, and colorful.
 The Modern Woman and her setting show up as players in various incarnations.
-Words and phrases are deconstructed and presented pictorially.

 Influences: Katy Keene comics, Herge’s work on Les Adventures de Tintin, Alex Katz, Will Barnet, Walasse Ting.